Updated September 2016

 1. Responsibilities: A nine-person Steering Committee shall be the coordinating body for the Centurions program.
 This committee shall act as a clearinghouse for all standing committee and task force assignments, program activities, progress reports, and functions, as well as special assignments.
 The responsibilities of the Steering Committee shall be to coordinate and facilitate all programs, reports, appointments, and administrative functions of the Centurions program and to ensure that all acts are carried out in accordance with these program bylaws and the bylaws of the Greater Kansas City Chamber of Commerce.

 2. Meetings: The Steering Committee shall publish notice of its monthly meetings.
-Steering Committee meetings are open to any active Centurions member except with the committee is in executive session.
+Steering Committee meetings are open to any active Centurions member except when the committee is in executive session.
 An executive session is a confidential meeting of the nine-person Steering Committee and others as requested by the committee.
-Any active Centurions member may request a meeting when the Steering Committee is in executive session.
+Any active Centurions member may request to meet with the Steering Committee in executive session.

 -Steering Committee Chairperson: The chairperson shall be responsible for calling meetings of the committee, setting agendas for such meetings, and coordinating the flow of all Centurions business.
 The chair shall heed the suggestions of any committee member majority in the administration of the chair's office.

 -Treasurer: The treasurer shall be appointed by the Steering Committee chairperson prior to June 30.
 Said appointment shall expire at the end of that class year.
-This office shall be responsible for maintaining the accounts and records of Centurions program funds, overseeing adherence to the budget as developed, making a report at each Steering Committee meeting, and having audit functions performed as required.
+This office shall be responsible for maintaining the accounts and records of Centurions program funds, overseeing adherence to the budget as developed, and making a report at each Steering Committee meeting.
 The financial records kept by this office shall be available for inspection by any Centurion upon reasonable request.

 a.
 First-Year Members: First-year Centurions shall elect first-year Steering Committee members during the annual retreat or no later than September 30 of each program year.
 Nominations for election shall be made in any manner deemed fit by the Steering Committee.
 Such selections shall be made effective immediately.

 b.
-Second-Year Members: Incoming second-year members shall elect second-year Steering Committee members no later than May 31 of each program year.
+Second-Year Members: Incoming second-year members shall elect second-year Steering Committee members no later than June 30 of each program year.
 If necessary, the notice requirements as set forth under Article IV shall be met.
-Written ballots must be provided to all eligible voters in attendance, outgoing second-year Steering Committee members shall tabulate the votes, and the three nominees receiving the most votes shall be elected to the Steering Committee.
+Written ballots must be provided to all eligible voters in attendance, outgoing second-year Steering Committee members shall tabulate the votes, and the three nominees who must be present to be eligible to run receiving the most votes shall be elected to the Steering Committee.
 The newly elected Steering Committee members shall take office at the graduation of the preceding class.

-i) Steering Committee Chairperson: After the three incoming second-year Steering Committee members are elected, a second-round ballot shall be cast by incoming second-year members to determine the Steering Committee chairperson.
+c.
+Steering Committee Chairperson: After the three incoming second-year Steering Committee members are elected, a second-round ballot shall be cast by incoming second-year members to determine the Steering Committee chairperson.
 The chairperson shall be elected to serve during the next program year, but no later than the following June 30.
+The chairperson will be responsible for determining an active Centurion’s participation in the Centurions Alumni Association Board meetings.

 5. Term: All Steering Committee terms shall be for one program year and shall expire on or before June 30.